Travel Ideas

 Photo author - Gabriel Alejandro

-• St. Peter's Church.
-The oldest church in Munich (construction began in the 11th century).
-It was badly damaged during the war and was finally restored only by 2000.
-On its tower is one of the most spectacular observation platforms in the city.
+• St. Peter’s Church.
+The oldest church in Munich, with construction beginning in the 11th century.
+It was severely damaged during the war and fully restored only by the year 2000.
+One of the city’s most impressive observation decks is located on its tower.

-Beneath the square lies the hub station of the same name, where the U3 and U6 metro lines intersect with the city's central train line.
-Step up to the surface and you're in the tourist center.
+Beneath the square lies a major transport hub of the same name, where metro lines U3 and U6 intersect with the central line of the city’s suburban railway.
+Once you emerge to the surface, you find yourself right in the heart of the tourist area.

 See the city from above

-Unlike Prague or Rome, where there are many hills, Munich is flat, which means the viewpoints here are mostly man-made.
+Unlike Prague or Rome, with their many hills, Munich is largely flat, which means that most viewpoints here are man-made.

-The best vantage point is the tower of St. Peter's Church, from where you can see the New Town Hall in all its glory.
-Its height is 92 meters, at the level of 56 meters there is a circular platform, where you can get only on foot, overcoming 306 steps.
-Please note that the staircase is very narrow, it is difficult to separate two adults of average build.
-Full people, pregnant women and those who suffer from claustrophobia should refrain from climbing.
-Tickets cost €3.
-The site is open weekdays from 9:00 to 17:30 (winter) or 18:30 (summer), weekends and holidays - from 10:00 to 17:30 or 18:30 respectively.
+The best panoramic view is offered by the tower of St. Peter’s Church, from where the New Town Hall can be admired in all its splendor.
+The tower rises to a height of 92 meters, with a circular viewing platform located at 56 meters.
+It can only be reached on foot by climbing 306 steps.
+Keep in mind that the staircase is very narrow, making it difficult for two average-sized adults to pass each other.
+People with obesity, pregnant women, and those who suffer from claustrophobia are advised to refrain from the climb.
+The ticket costs €3.
+The platform is open on weekdays from 9:00 am to 5:30 pm in winter or until 6:30 pm in summer, and on weekends and public holidays from 10:00 am to 5:30 pm or 6:30 pm respectively.

 You can book a hotel in Munich with a discount of up to -65% on the website.